nanthony007/VeritasWrestlingSystems/README.md

 can be found [here(rules)](collection/uww_wrestling_rules.pdf) and [here(language)](collection/uww_basic_vocabulary.pdf).

 Run `$python3 FScollector.py`
-This will write to the site database and the local files in the [stats](collection/stats) directory.
+This will write to the site database.

 Analysis can be found in the series of Jupyter Notebooks located in the [analysis](collection/analysis) directory.

+Use `sace_script.py` to save the current database instance to local files in [stats](collection/stats).

 ## Features
 #### In-Development